-Austin Wayne Self is a premier driver for AM Racing, competing in the 2016 NASCAR Camping World Truck Series (NCWTS).
-While Self is new to NCWTS competition, he’s amassed 45 starts and a long list of racing accomplishments.
-Among other accolades, Austin was declared the 2014 Automobile Racing Club of America (ARCA) Racing Series Rookie of the Year and finished second in the 2015 Championship Points Battle.
+Austin Wayne Self is a premier driver for AM Racing, competing in the 2019 NASCAR Gander Outdoors Truck Series (NGOTS) tour.
+Carving his name as a frequent contender in the NGOTS, he’s amassed 63 starts amongst a long list of racing accomplishments.
+Among other accolades, Self was declared the 2014 Automobile Racing Club of America (ARCA) Racing Series Rookie of the Year and finished second in the 2015 championship points standings.

-A Texas-proud native, Austin Wayne Self is passionate about keeping Texas roadways clean and encourages his fans not to litter.
+A proud Austin, Texas native, Austin Wayne Self is passionate about keeping Texas roadways clean and encourages his fans not to litter.
 Austin is proud to have the support of Don’t mess with Texas and other Texas-based sponsors.
-Look for the Don’t mess with Texas logo on Austin’s No. 22 Toyota Tundra truck and racing suit as he tours the country during racing season, and don’t miss the iconic red, white, and blue Don’t mess with Texas trashcan that travels with the AM Racing team!
+Look for the Don’t mess with Texas logo on Austin’s No. 22 Chevrolet Silverado truck and racing suit as he tours the country during racing season, and don’t miss the iconic red, white, and blue Don’t mess with Texas trashcan that travels with the AM Racing team!

 Built on a passion for the outdoors, Texas-based YETI has grown from producing tough, grizzly-proof coolers to a full line of coolers, drinkware, accessories, and gear coveted by serious outdoor enthusiasts, pros, tailgaters, and backyard barbecue kings.